This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 It’s not expensive to have high-speed fibre-optic Internet in your home in Poland.

-At the time of writing, Play is offering fibre-optic Internet with a speed up to 600 Mb/s for 65 zł a month on a 24-month contract.
-This offer is for clients who are new to Play.
-For those who are currently clients of Play, the price is 45 zł :
+At the time of writing, Orange is offering fibre-optic Internet with a speed up to 600 Mb/s for 75 zł a month between months 7 and 24 on a 24-month contract.
+There is no internet service charge for the first six months.
+However, there is an activation fee of 60 zł.
+There’s another fee of 4,99 zł for the modem.

-You also get around 54 TV channels (mostly Polish) thrown in with the offer.
+You also get 47 TV channels (mostly Polish) thrown in with the offer.

 Electricity